FuseByExample/external-mq-fabric-client/README.md

 Running the example against a default fabric broker
 ---------------------------------------------------

-Make sure an instance of Fuse MQ message broker in the default group is running in fabric; if not, see below for instructions on deploying a default fabric-based broker.
+Make sure a default instance of Fuse MQ message broker is running in the local fabric; if not, see below for instructions on how to deploy a default broker.

-To start the default consumer open a shell, change to the project root and run the command:
+To start the default consumer, open a shell, change to the project root and run the command:

 	> mvn -e -P consumer-default